A guide to travel in Nepal

 Get the water purification iodine or tablets.
 They are small, cheap, and light to carry.
 Another better way is also to get water filters they are low to carry and easy to use.
 You can bring two reusable water bottles.
 So that you always have one bottle to drink from, while the water in your other bottle is being purified.

 Showers and electricity – Most of the tea houses during the trek have a solar hot shower and have cold showers available.
 Few places every charge the cost for hot showers for the extra cost of around USD 3 to 4.
-Electricity is usually available in most parts of the route with hydropower, you can charge your battery for camera and phone, normally they charge an extra cost of about USD 1 to 2 for full battery charging.
+Electricity is usually available in most parts of the route with hydropower, you can charge your battery for the camera and phone, normally they charge an extra cost of about USD 1 to 2 for full battery charging.

 Health and Fitness: